hasura/graphql-engine/server/CONTRIBUTING.md

   format your code. `ormolu -ei '*.hs'` will format all files with a `.hs` extension in the current directory.
 - Consistent style: Consider the [style guide](./STYLE.md) when writing new code.

+## Testing

+Please see [testing-guidelines](./testing-guidelines.md) for details on how to add tests.